 Creating a Laravel application

-If you already have a Laravel application, you can skip this step and proceed to the next section.
+If you already have a Laravel application that you just intend to make changes to, then you can skip this step and proceed to the next section.

 Open your terminal and navigate to the directory where you want to create a new Laravel application.
-Run the following command to generate a new Laravel project:
+Run the following command to generate a new Laravel project with Composer:

 composer create-project --prefer-dist laravel/laravel serverless-app